lmcrean/Crocodile-Kingdom/issues.md

   }, 2000);
 }
 ```

+Result:

 <img src="assets/media/issues/1.1.2.gif">

 ### 1.1.3.
-Once the shuffle algorthim is implemented, the cards won't flip
+The shuffle algorithim doesn't appear to be working
+initial issue with visibility was converted to 1.1.4.
 <img src="assets/media/issues/1.1.3a.gif">

 Have added this shuffle algorthim to the javascript to randomise the order of the cards with the help of [code-sketch's tutorial](https://www.youtube.com/watch?v=NGtx3EBlpNE&list=PLLX1I3KXZ-YH-woTgiCfONMya39-Ty8qw&index=13).